-13.2.B.1 The energy capacity (Q) of the energy storage system will be calculated in kWh by the Event Organizers based on the manufacturer's battery cell datasheet and the number of cells in the system.

-13.2.B.2 Charges from metered external energy shall be conducted in accordance with Reg 8.10.
+- 13.2.B.1 The energy capacity (Q) of the energy storage system will be calculated in kWh by the Event Organizers based on the manufacturer's battery cell datasheet and the number of cells in the system. - 13.2.B.2 Multiple unmetered charging sessions will be counted as a single unmetered charge as long as the solar car is not driven in the Event between the charging sessions. - 13.2.B.3 Charges from metered external energy shall be conducted in accordance with Reg 8.10.
 The energy from all metered external energy charges will be added up to calculate the total metered external energy in kWh.
 If for any reason an external charge is not properly metered and recorded, it will count as charging from unmetered external energy.